 *Estimated annual cost to the Federal Government assuming that a GS-12 Project Manager to review the information.

-This is a revision of a currently approved collection.
-The 4800 hr. increase in annual hour burden compared to current OMB inventory is because of the participation of multi-tiered organizations with participants in various tiers that increases review time.
-A $426,300 increase in cost to federal government is due to the increase in the hours for review of responses.
+15. This is a revision of a currently approved collection.
+The 10,400 hr. increase in annual hour burden for respondents compared to current OMB inventory is because of the participation of multi-tiered organizations with participants in various tiers that substantially increases the effort to prepare the 2530 form, create organization chart and provide previous participation in multifamily projects for the previous 10 years.
+A $426,300 ($861300-435,000=426000) increase in cost to federal government is due to the increase in the hours for review of responses including analysis of organization chart, non-compliance flags and previous participation.

-HUD is not seeking approval not to display the expiration date for OMB approval of the information collection.
+16.HUD is not seeking approval not to display the expiration date for OMB approval of the information collection.